Benschodie/devBlog/README.md

 `npm intall -g gatsby-cli`
 ☝ If it doesnt work run the command with sudo

+**Create a Gatsby site.**
+Use the Gatsby CLI to create a new site, specifying the hello-world starter.

 `gatsby new gatsby-blog https://github.com/gatsbyjs/gatsby-starter-hello-world`
 - gatsby new: Set up a new Gatsby Project
 - gatsby-blog: project Name